bojanpopic/developer.joomlatools.com/tools/vagrant/server-management.md

     `box php:use 5.3.18`

 The script will check if this version has been installed and if not, will attempt to build it.
 Please note that building PHP might take a while.
+Once done you can verify if the install succeeded by browsing to [joomla.box/phpinfo](http://joomla.box/phpinfo).

 Get a list of PHP versions you built using the `box php:list` command.